Transitioning to industry

 - Small projects - $30,000 (for details on how to apply for small projects see ‘How to access the fund’ below).

-In addition to program funding, the Minister has also approved expenditure from the Sheep Industry Fund in 2018-19 for fund administration, advisory group expenses and refund payments.
+In addition to program funding, the Minister has also approved expenditure from the Sheep Industry Fund in 2019-20 for fund administration, advisory group expenses, refund payments and funding provisions relating to the transition of governance and administration to Livestock SA.

 How to access the fund